Email: info@suzandy.co.uk

 Loom Cane

 There has been a resurgence in the popularity of caned furniture in the past few years.
 Prewoven or loom cane is used in most of this furniture.
-It is quite possible to replace a whole panel or even to splice in new pieces of cane.
+The most difficult and time consuming aspect of replacing this type of cane is the removal of the old cane.
+Sometimes it is stapled in the bottom of the groove, making it a very time consuming business.

 Frame ready for new loom cane